Formal dining chairs and primitive dining tables alone catch the eye, but when paired together the outcome qualifies as visually fascinating.

-Formal is defined as being in accordance with the usual requirements or customs.
+Fabulous, by my design definition, is being anything but in accordance with the usual requirements or customs.

 I highly recommend seizing every opportunity to show and express personal style through home decor and home furnishings in an original way.

 The cure for decorative complacency can be found in the mixing of styles.

 Flattering in presence and stunning in design execution, the pairing formal Louis XV-style dining chairs with a 19th-century French farm table is a stroke of tasteful genius.